radelytskyi20/TaskManagement/README.md

     **Content:**
     `"An error has occurred while handling the request.
 All required information has been logged.
 Please contact an application administrator."`

+## Architecture and design choices
+- **API Design:** RESTful

+- **Architecture:** Clean Architecture

+- **Core Layer:** Contains domain entities and business logic.

+- **Service Layer:** Application services orchestrate business logic and interact with the domain.

+- **Infrastructure Layer:** Manages data access and persistence using Entity Framework Core.

+- **Presentation Layer:** Exposes API endpoints and handles HTTP requests.

+- **Testing Strategy:**

+    - **In-Memory Database:** Used for testing TaskManagerService due to its straightforward CRUD operations and repository dependency.
+This approach ensures the service functions correctly with actual database interactions in a lightweight, ephemeral database environment.

+    - **Mocking:** Preferred for testing UserManagerService because of its more complex logic.
+Mocking is used to simulate database interactions (e.g., adding and retrieving users) without needing a full database setup, allowing focus on service logic and behavior.

+**Technologies**: MS Visual Studio 2022, .NET 8, ASP.NET Core, Moq, EF Core, AutoFixture, NUnit, MSSQL, Docker